 This option is ideal for those who are especially sensitive to petroleum, silicone, or coconut oil as this lube features none of these.
 The vegan formula is safe to use with latex and provides the best conditions for smooth sailing when it comes to all your intimate ventures.

 While CBD is one of the buzziest ingredients out there, it’s gathered popularity for good reason.
-And only adding to its list of benefits is its ability to make sex and other forms of intimacy more fun, too.
-This particular lube works CBD in a way that increases sensation for users, and it happens to be gentle enough for those with sensitive skin to use.
+And only adding to its list of potential benefits is its ability to make sex and other forms of intimacy more fun, too.
+This particular lube works CBD in a way that increases sensation for users, according to the brand, and it happens to be gentle enough for those with sensitive skin to use, according to user reviews.

 This ticks all the boxes for what Ghodsi suggests to patients.
 “I typically recommend a water-based lubricant.
 I also recommend that people that have sensitive skin avoid lubricants with additives such as ‘tingling’ lubricants or flavored lubricants.”
 You’ll only find six ingredients in this lubricant, which consists mainly of organic coconut water.
 Things like parabens, gluten, phthalates, sulfates, alcohol, artificial dyes, or fragrances won’t be present in one of these tubes.